nesrak1/AssetsTools.NET/README.md

 Note that the original AssetsTools uses RGBA output instead of BGRA output.
 In the future I'll probably add a flag to support choosing which order the output is in.

+If you're parsing the texture manually or have the bytes some other way, you can use TextureFile.GetTextureDataFromBytes to decode a texture from bytes, a texture format, and size without having to create a TextureFile manually.

 ## Hmms 🤔

 ### Why does AssetsView.NET or my program with AssetsTools.NET crash when reading a specific type